TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 https://raw.githubusercontent.com/TheThinkingHome/Automations/main/blueprints/template/entity_sentinel.yaml
 ```

 Importing only registers a blueprint.
 It does not create a sensor yet.
-After import, the file lands at `config/blueprints/template/TheThinkingHome/entity_sentinel.yaml`.
-Verify it is there, you will need that path next.
+After import, the file lands at `config/blueprints/template/TheThinkingHome/entity_sentinel.yaml`; verify it is there.
+One thing to know for the next step: the `path:` you write in `use_blueprint` is relative to `config/blueprints/template/`, so only the last part is used, exactly `TheThinkingHome/entity_sentinel.yaml`.

 ## Setting Up the Sensor